jeremypbeasley/canlis_j/studio.markdown

       url: "/uploads/placeholder_studio.jpg"
 - title: Canlis on the High Seas T-Shirt
   desc: The restaurant reimagined as a wandering vessel, sailing somewhere between
     fine dining and a tall tale.
-T-Shirt design by Brady Clark
+T-Shirt design by Brady Black
   year: 2025
   type: Apparel / Accessories
   price: 45